 A customer’s opinion holds a lot of power.
 At the end of the day, it doesn’t matter if you claim that your own product is the absolute best – everyone would say that about their own products.
 What your customers need to hear is the opinion of their peers.
 Customers trust their peers more than anyone else.

-But the most important thing is to make your video engaging and credible; and always respect the spirit of what your interviewee has said.
-That’s the magic formula for a great testimonial video!
+But the most important thing is to make your company testimonial engaging and credible, and always respect the spirit of what your interviewee has said.
+Just like the testimonial advertising examples you’ve seen today!

-So, now that you’ve seen these testimonial video examples, are you ready to make your own?
+So, are you ready to make your own testimonial ads?
 It’s time to translate your sales into more sales!